manuelgeek/raisely/README.md

 # raisely

-> Front-end developer at Raisley interview task done with Nuxt.js
+> A simple Registration and auth done with Nuxt.js

 ## Build Setup